 Max Lugavere, Genius Foods

-According to Dr. Rhonda Patrick, PhD, “One of the major benefits of fasting is a dramatic increase in autophagy, followed by a massive boost in stem cell production.”
-Autophagy is an essentially biological process, a self-cleaning mechanism within our cells, which helps your brain detoxify, repair and regenerate itself.
-Each of us is different and we need to explore what works and what not for us.
+According to Dr. Rhonda Patrick, Ph.D., “One of the major benefits of fasting is a dramatic increase in autophagy, followed by a massive boost in stem cell production.”
+Autophagy is an essentially biological process, a self-cleaning mechanism within our cells, which helps your brain detoxify, repair, and regenerate itself.
+Each of us is different, and we need to explore what works and what does not for us.

-After trying several ways of fasting, I figured for me the best way to do it is to skip the morning meal, so now my first meal of the day is around lunchtime and my last one is not later than 7 pm.
-My mornings are productive without having to think about eating or preparing food, even my workouts are done before I eat.
-Having just two meals a day definitely simplifies things.
-Fasting is healthy for you, it’s flexible, it’s free, it saves money and time.
+After trying several ways of fasting, I figured for me the best way to do it is to skip the morning meal, so now my first meal of the day is around lunchtime, and my last one is not later than 7 pm.
+My mornings are productive without thinking about eating or preparing food, and even my workouts are done before I eat.
+Having just two meals a day simplifies things.
+Fasting is healthy for you, and it’s flexible, free, and saves money and time.

-When it comes to extended fasting (more than a day), you have to do it under supervision.
+You have to do it under supervision for extended fasting (more than a day).
 I recommend getting this book if you are interested in exploring fasting: The Complete Guide to Fasting by Dr. Jason Fung, MD

 Exercise is one of the best ways to boost autophagy in the brain.
 It keeps us healthy and happy.
 It’s not about killing yourself exercising, but finding a physical activity that you enjoy, suits your personality, and keeps you active and happy.
 Some love running, some hiking, some yoga, some HIIT, some weight lifting, some play tennis, some swim, some just love walking… it doesn’t really matter what you do, as long as you are active.
 Our brains and bodies need that positive stress to stay healthy.
 If your activity is done in nature, it’s double yummy.